 On a ladder chassis, pay attention to the area between the spring shackles, looking for extra holes where alternative dampers were fitted.
 As this is often the weakest part of the chassis, consider adding cross bracing or triangulation.
 The same obviously applies to any other potential weak spots.

-You will find a useful ‘Spares & Equipment Checklist’ on another of our Advice pages, which may be printed out and used as a preparation guide, a reminder of where eveything is stowed and/or a contents valuation list for Customs.
-However, before you load the car with spares, take them out of their boxes and test fit or measure them to ensure that they are exactly what you need.
-I made this rookie error on the Peking-Paris rally and gave myself a hard time about it for ages.
+You will find a useful Spares & Equipment Checklist on another page, which may be printed and used as a preparation guide, a reminder of where everything is stowed and a contents valuation list for Customs.
+However, before you load the car with spares, take them out of their boxes and test-fit or measure them to ensure that they are exactly what you need.